Coptrz Top 5 Tips for Flying in Winter – Your very own Drone Survival Guide

 One of the best ways to reduce battery malfunctions during winter is to use a drone such as the Mavic 2 Enterprise which has self-heating batteries.
 The Inspire 2 and Matrice 200 series also uses the TB50 & TB55 batteries, which are self-heating.
 This eliminates the need for using separate battery heaters or waiting for the batteries to reach room temperature before use.

-Follow these guidelines to maintain battery health and have a safe flight:
+Follow this drone survival guide to maintain battery health and have a safe flight:

 - Check batteries are fully charged before flight